Featured For Rent For Sale Featured Off Market Owner Occupants

 • 2.43 acres – Vacant Land

-• Off-Grid Electric – we, the Personal Power Project, will help you get there and avoid the utility companies and their bills
+• Power – we help you get there without utility companies and their ever increasing bills

 Cor Ave E-11 Lancaster CA 93535 – 2.43 acres – Vacant Land